-Health Plans that are interested in making value based payments to clinics that have achieved PCPCH recognition can contact us at PCPCH@dhsoha.state.or.us to request access to the locked file below.
-[NOTE: Please use Internet Explorer or Firefox browsers to open the file.]
+Health Plans interested in making value-based payments to clinics that have achieved PCPCH recognition may access the file below.

 Aligning Payment with Quality

 Primary care is the front line of Oregon’s health system, and the Oregon Health Authority (OHA) is working with public and commercial payers across the state on payment reform initiatives that move from volume to value and away from fee-for-service.
 In 2015 the Oregon legislature signaled its commitment to primary care payment reform by enacting Senate Bill 231.
 This legislation mandated the following:

 - Primary Care Spending Report: OHA and the Department of Consumer and Business Services (DCBS) report the percent of health care expenditures allocated to primary care by prominent carriers, Coordinated Care Organizations and PEBB/OEBB.

 - Primary Care Payment Reform Collaborative: The objective of the collaborative is to allow participants to share best practices that support innovation and improvement in primary care and to work together to seek alignment and agreement around primary care reimbursement to help improve population health, patient care, and control health care costs across Oregon.
 This collaborative is building on previous consensus-based strategies agreed to by payers and other key partners convened by OHA and the Oregon Health Leadership Council in 2013.

 The following payers are making value based payments to recognized PCPCH clinics in Oregon.
 If your Health Plan would like to be included on this list please email PCPCH@dhsoha.state.or.us.